dbpedia/dataid/dataid_to_datahub_mapper/DatahubDataidMappingService/ReadMe.txt

 				It can be found at your personal page on Datahub (left-bottom corner).
 2. organization: To publish or change datasets a registered user has also be part of an organization listed on Datahub.io.
 				(in our case this would be 'aksw')
-3. datasetname:	The (internal) name of the dataset to be created or updated. (the unique string used to identify a dataset in a DataHub-URL)
+3. datasetname:	The (internal) agentName of the dataset to be created or updated. (the unique string used to identify a dataset in a DataHub-URL)
 4. isprivate:	If 'true', his optional parameter sets the dataset as private.
 (Use this to play around, debug or keep your data secret :)